castorini/qa-eval/README.md

-# Evaluating Open-Domain Question Answering in the Era of Large Language Models
+# Evaluating Question Answering with LLMs

-This repository hosts the code for our ACL 2023 paper: https://arxiv.org/abs/2305.06984.

 <!-- Thanks for your interest in our repo! -->
 <!-- We were inspired by FaithDial to organize this repo! 🖖 -->